Fluticasone topical Side Effects

 - raised, dark red, wart-like spots on the skin, especially when used on the face

 - Burning, itching, and pain in hairy areas, pus at the root of the hair

 - thinning of the skin with easy bruising, especially when used on the face or where the skin folds together (eg, between the fingers)

 - unusual tiredness or weakness

-Some of the side effects that can occur with fluticasone topical may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common
+Some side effects of fluticasone topical may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 - Body aches or pain

 - change in hearing

 - common cold